How Barbara Walters helped Americans understand their presidents | KRDO

 She interviewed every sitting president starting with Richard Nixon through Barack Obama, and spoke with Donald Trump and Joe Biden in the years before they entered the Oval Office.

+“Barbara Walters has always been an example of bravery and truth — breaking barriers while driving our nation forward.
+Her legacy will continue as an inspiration for all journalists,” Biden said Saturday on Twitter.

-Many of those interviews included the presidents’ wives, an opportunity for her to question a first couple about their ambitions, tastes and marriages.
+Many of Walters’ presidential interviews included their wives, an opportunity for her to question a first couple about their ambitions, tastes and marriage.

 “You wanted him to give up politics.
 And you talked about it openly.
 It affected your marriage.
 You wanted him to get out,” she asked Michelle Obama in 2010.
 “Is there ever a moment when you say to yourself, one term is enough?”